 A WBC count requires no specific preparation.
 You simply schedule an appointment with your doctor or set up an appointment at a local medical laboratory.
 Certain medications can interfere with your lab results and either lower or increase your WBC count.

-A list of just a few drugs that may affect your test results includes:
+The drugs that may affect your test results include:

 - chemotherapy medication

 Prior to having your blood drawn, tell your doctor about all prescription and nonprescription medications that you’re currently taking.

 Abnormal test results are classified by numbers that are higher or lower than the normal range for your age.

 A low or high WBC count can point to a blood disorder or other medical condition.
 To identify the exact cause of a high or low WBC count, your doctor will take several factors into consideration, such as your list of current medications, symptoms, and medical history.

 Leukopenia is the medical term used to describe a low WBC count.
 A low number can be triggered by: